sergiocarracedo/blog/source/_posts/2020/safari-svg-filters-memory-leak.md

 {% img center mb-3 /images/2020/safari-svg/memory_leak_after_3_reloads.jpg %}

-After 3 reloads the memory usage is 1.26GB, absolutely crazy.
+After 3 reloads the memory usage is 1.26 GB, absolutely crazy.

 The same page, and the same images, but without filters

 > https://5emtw.csb.app/nofilters.html

-The memory usage is only 21MB, that it's a very normal memory usage
+The memory usage is only 21 MB, that it's a very normal memory usage

 {% img center mb-3 /images/2020/safari-svg/without-filters.jpg %}